operation and behaviour detail what class of Event is being performed. By default this should always be Record and RecordEvidence, respectively.

 Fill out metadata about your Event; operation and behaviour detail what class of Event is being performed.
 By default this should always be Record and RecordEvidence, respectively.

-In the attributes section you should also add the required DataTrails attributes arc_description and arc_display_type to represent Event Description and Event Type.
+In the attributes section you should also add the required DataTrails attributes arc_description and arc_display_type to represent the UI fields Event Description and Event Type.

 This Event will be POSTed to a specific Asset endpoint when the curl command is run.
 To do this, you will need the desired assets/<asset-id> string.